dada79119/linebot/README.md

 ### 更新時間:20170724 09:45

 # Python Line Bot
-The Line Bot demo use your private ssl certification
+It's echo function of Line Bot that use your private ssl certification in Google Cloud Platform.

 ## Environment
 Ubuntu 16.04 LTS </br>